ThePhD/ThePhD.github.io/_posts/2020-01-24-To Bind And Loose a Reference - Optional.markdown

 How naïve of me.

+My `optional<T&>` -- by following the specification of the normal `T` from the Standard's paper and just doing the literal "how references totally should behave!" implementation -- assigned-through.
+I did not know this or understand this, but that's what the words on the paper were telling me to do.

 I assigned over all sorts of materials in my complex geometry scenes due to reflections.
 Over and over and over, each pre-filled `optional` another target for the recently-returned reference from my (thankfully correct) BVH code.
 Like so much chaff, each engaged `optional` was plowed over the others.
 Phong models changed, texture IDs were stolen, colors were paved over like Eminent Domain was in style.
 I had found my problem. `optional<T&>` was, in all my code until that point, empty or only written to once.
 When first constructed and when assigned from an empty value, my assign-through optional always rebound.
 It created an inconsistent mental model.
 And the moment I took it beyond its simple uses -- beyond the simplicity of my basic scenes -- that mental model created from experience broke down completely.
 There was no consistency for a nullable type for the semantics as I had understood them from the paper.

 I didn't e-mail the library implementer back about this particular detail from using my `optional`.
 I kept my deep embarrassment to myself.
 When I checked `boost::optional<T&>` it just rebound.
 It was __me__ that was the problem.
 I was just a dumb dumb: how dare I try to implement what the Boost and Standard Library Gods of today had already done, but without the specific attention to detail necessary to understand such a nuance?